jgnagy/dzap_config_parser/README.md

 About
 -----
 This is a really simple gem to allow the definition and use of a configuration parser.
 The idea is, define new config file formats using a regexp and an Array of comment characters.
-It attempts the most simple of type casting based.
+It attempts the most simple of type casting.

 The gem is a framework around a `Format` class, requiring new formats to be subclasses that override the `initialize` and `parse!` methods.